 If you buy already milled flours you could buy them specifically for pizza, bread baking or pretzel making.
 Specialty bakery supply stores will have all of that!
 It’s actually really fun seeing all the different types of flour they have.

 When you buy whole grains, of course, you are limited to just that grain.
-However, I do that because whole grains last a lot longer than flours.
-Flours, especially whole grain flours can go rancid pretty quickly.
+However, I do that because whole grains last a lot longer than flour.
+Flours, especially whole grain flour can go rancid pretty quickly.
 Whole grains on the other hand can last months if not years if properly stored.

-Here are ways to shop the grain store:
+Here are ways to shop at the grain store:

 Checking out the grain store’s website:

 I do that no matter what.
 I just love to see what they sell.
 Also, I like to check their prices.
 Central Milling is the store that I visited and their California location is closest to us.
 They primarily cater to bakeries and restaurants.
 But luckily, they also sell to amateur bakers like me!
 But because their main business is professional bakers, their prices are really good.
 That also means that you have to buy 5+ pound quantities.
 Again, no problem for me when I buy whole grains.

 Whether you plan a visit there or you stumble upon it by accident, it’s always fun to browse.
 If you’re lucky you have some time to mill (pun intended) around and see what they have.
 Again, if you’re like me and love baking you’ll also love all the other baking supplies they carry yeast, proofing baskets, pasta machines, cast iron loaf pans, basically, everything you could ever want or need.

 My favorite way is to go online first to see what I might expect.
 Especially, since this was my first visit to this store.
 Then I go and make sure I have some time to browse.
 That way, I get what I need but also leave room to find things I didn’t know I needed … If you are pressed for time, you might just have to go in, get your items, pay, and leave.
 Again, checking out their website in advance can really help you save some time.